arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/PlatformIO/README.md

 - SSID: mjpeg-ap
 - Password: MJPEG123

+Navigate to: http://192.168.4.1 to the WiFiManager main page.

 Provide WIFI credentials for your network

 Once connected, the MJPEG stream is available on: Stream Link: http://<your local network IP address>/mjpeg/1